UW-GDA/uruguay_droughts/README.md

 ### 1- Data preprocessing

 * Clip Uruguay geometry to the dataset.
-* Aggregate daily data into monthly data (Precipitation: sum.
-Wind speed and temperature: mean)
+* Aggregate daily data into monthly data using:
+  * Precipitation: sum.
+  * Wind speed and temperature: mean)
 * Divide data into three periods: historical, Future 1, and Future 2

 ### 2 - Categorization analysis